mlb2251/stitch-artifact/README.md

 # List of Claims
 This artifact evaluates the following claims:
+- Claim 1:
-- Claim 1: Stitch learns libraries of comparable quality to those found by existing deductive library learning algorithms in prior work, while requiring significantly less resources (Fig 6, Fig 7, Fig 8).
+  - Stitch learns libraries of comparable quality to those found by existing deductive library learning algorithms in prior work, while requiring significantly less resources.
+  - Paper Section: 6.1
+  - Figures: Fig 6, Fig 7, Fig 8.
+  - Evaluated in: "Claim 1" section below
+- Claim 2:
-- Claim 2: Stitch scales to corpora of programs that contain more and longer programs than would be tractable with prior work (Table 1, Table 2).
+  - Stitch scales to corpora of programs that contain more and longer programs than would be tractable with prior work (Table 1, Table 2).
+  - Paper Section: 6.2
+  - Tables: Table 1, Table 2
+  - Evaluated in: "Claim 2" section below
+- Claim 3:
-- Claim 3: Stitch degrades gracefully when resource-constrained (Fig 9).
+  - Stitch degrades gracefully when resource-constrained (any-time algorithm study).
+  - Paper Section: 6.3
+  - Figures: Fig 9.
+  - Evaluated in: "Claim 3" section below
+- Claim 4:
-- Claim 4: All the elements of Stitch matter (Table 3).
+  - All the elements of Stitch matter (ablation study).
+  - Paper Section: 6.4
+  - Tables: Table 3.
+  - Evaluated in: "Claim 4" section below
+- Claim 5:
-- Claim 5: Stitch is complementary to deductive rewrite-based approaches to library learning (Table 4).
+  - Stitch is complementary to deductive rewrite-based approaches to library learning (The "PyStitch" prototype).
+  - Paper Section: 6.5
+  - Tables: Table 4.
+  - Evaluated in: "Claim 5" section below

 # Download, installation, and sanity-testing instructions

 We provide both VM Setup and Non-VM Setup instructions below.
 While the tool `stitch` (i.e. Claims 1-4) has minimal dependencies, the PyStitch prototype presented in Claim 5 may require a VM due to DreamCoder dependencies.
 All claims can be evaluated through the VM for simplicity if preferred.

-## Memory Requirements
+## Memory Requirements (RAM)

-**todo**
+- Claim 1: <1 GB
+- Claim 2: <1 GB
+- Claim 3: <1 GB
+- Claim 4: 50 GB (we provide full logs of a successful 20 hour run of this ablation study as an additional alternative)
+- Claim 5: 20 GB (we provide full logs of successful runs)

 ## VM Setup

 Download the `.ova` VM image from the artifact Zenodo link.

-Download VirtualBox 6 and import the file with `File > Import Appliance`, **and be sure to adjust the allocated Memory and CPUs as appropriate**: see the "Memory Requirements" section above.
+Download VirtualBox 6 and import the file with `File > Import Appliance`, **and be sure to adjust the allocated Memory and CPUs as appropriate**: see the "Memory Requirements" section above - the defaults are *not* enough to run every experiment.

 VM Info:
 - Ubuntu 20.04
 - Username: `artifact`
 - Password: `artifact`
-- Artifact repo is at **todo path to repo**
+- Artifact repo is at `/home/artifact/stitch-artifact`
-- All dependencies are pre-installed
+- All dependencies are pre-installed and `stitch` is pre-compiled

 ## Non-VM Setup